 Rockley Beach or Accra Beach

 It is easily accessible by The Richard Haynes Boardwalk and is relatively close to St. Lawrence Gap.
+Here you can find information about the endangered Hawksbill turtle.

 Lifeguard and shallow waters are a perfect combination for safe swimming.
 Watch your step as I spotted some eagle rays when I took my first dip in Barbados on this beach.